-Turks converted to Islam after the 9th century when Abbasid Dynasty took over Islamic Empire and abandoned Arab Supremacy principles.
+Turks converted to Islam after the 9th century when the Abbasid Dynasty took over Islamic Empire and abandoned Arab Supremacy principles.

 For these reasons, unlike major Middle Eastern cultures like Egyptians or other middle eastern cultures, Turkish people preserved their culture when Turks converted to Islam and did not get assimilated into Arab identity.

 Also, Turks did not live under the Islamic Empire founded by Arabs.
 Instead, the Turks formed their own empires.

 6. Ottoman Empire vs Islamic Empire (Caliphate)

-Islam religion is very different than other world religions in one aspect.
+Islam religion is very different from other world religions in one aspect.
 Islam’s religion sets forth the rules about how a country should be ruled, and Islam presents a legal system called Sharia.

 The Caliphate, the Islamic Empire, was a government ruled by Islamic principles.